ShehanAT/react_image_gallery/README.md

-# Create a Gallery App with React :star:
+# Create a Gallery App with React:star:
 In this project, you'll build an image gallery using React and the Flickr API.
 After creating the project with create-react-app, you will build the gallery components, write the CSS and set up routing.

 Requirements: